aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/advanced-features/layout-builder-out-of-memory/_index.md

 ### Q2: How can I obtain a temporary license for Aspose.Tasks?

-A2: You can obtain a temporary license for Aspose.Tasks by visiting [this link](https://purchase.aspose.com/temporary-license/).
+A2: You can obtain a temporary license for Aspose.Tasks by visiting [temporary license request page](https://purchase.aspose.com/temporary-license/).

 ### Q3: Is Aspose.Tasks suitable for handling large project files?